coleenquadros/configuration/docs/app-sre/sop/hive-shard-provisioning.md

 1. Update `clusters-service` secret to add new shards.
 Example: https://gitlab.cee.redhat.com/service/app-interface/-/blob/55beecac/data/services/ocm/shared-resources/production.yml#L31-35.
 1. The id field is set to a random uuid unique per shard (uuidgen can be used to generate one)

+## Adding the shard to support PrivateLink

+1. Add the shard's information to the relevant environment's HiveConfig (under .spec.awsPrivateLink.associatedVPCs).
+    * The VPC ID can be retreived from the cluster's AWS account using the AWS Infrastructure Access feature.
+    * The HiveConfig files live in app-interface and are referenced from the hive namespace files.

 ## Validations

 When creating clusters make sure that you're logged in the correct environment.
 Use the option `--url` of the `ocm login` command to connect to the proper environment.